-UP created the Grants-in-Aid Program (GIAP) to reduce the cost paid by students during enrollment, based on the paying capacity of the household to which a student belongs.
-Through the GIAP, UP may subsidize a portion of the full cost required during enrollment and, in certain cases, grant additional subsidy to waive miscellaneous fees and grant monthly cash allowances.
+UP created the Grants-in-Aid Program (GIAP) to reduce the cost paid by students during enrollment, based on the household's paying capacity to which a student belongs.
+Through the GIAP, UP may subsidize a portion of the full cost required during enrollment and, in some instances, grant additional subsidy to waive miscellaneous fees and grant monthly cash allowances.